-With a $450 annual fee, however, whether the Delta Reserve for Business is the best Delta credit card or not depends on how much you spend each year, although the Annual Companion Certificate can go a long way toward covering that fee ($550 annual fee if application is received on or after 1/30/2020).
+With a $550 annual fee, however, whether the Delta SkyMiles Reserve for Business is the best Delta credit card or not depends on how much you spend each year, although the Annual Companion Certificate can go a long way toward covering that fee.

-Your other options are the Gold Delta SkyMiles® Business Credit Card from American Express and the Platinum Delta SkyMiles® Business Credit Card from American Express.
+Your other options are the Delta SkyMiles® Gold Business American Express Card and the Delta SkyMiles® Platinum Business American Express Card.

-If your goal is to reach Medallion status for free upgrades, it pays to spring for the Platinum or Reserve cards, which both offer Medallion Qualification Miles (MQMs) as part of the welcome offer.
+If your goal is to reach Medallion status for free upgrades, it pays to spring for the Reserve card, which offers Medallion Qualification Miles (MQMs) as part of the welcome offer.

 The chart below offers more details on the Delta SkyMiles American Express cards.

 |60,000 bonus miles after you spend $2,000 in purchases within the first 3 mos.
 Earn 10,000 bonus miles after your first anniversary of card membership (offer expires 4/1/20).|

 |80,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
 Earn 20,000 bonus miles after your first anniversary of card membership (offer expires 4/1/20).||Status Boost; annual companion certificate (terms apply)|